-- (f) "Gross vehicle weight rating" or "GVWR" is the maximum operating weight of a vehicle as specified by the manufacturer. - (fg) "Law enforcement officer" means any sheriff, police officer, Colorado state patrol officer, municipal code enforcement officer, or other such person acting in his or her official capacity for enforcement of motor vehicle laws. - (gh) "Legal disability" means the condition of a trailer or semi-trailer that, due to its weight, height, or other size characteristics, is unable to be transported when attached to the vehicle that was pulling it. - (hi) "Nonconsensual tow" means the transportation of a motor vehicle by tow truck if such transportation is performed without the prior consent or authorization of the owner or operator of the motor vehicle.
-Law enforcement-ordered tows are nonconsensual and subject to these rules, even when the owner or operator of the vehicle consents to a law enforcement official ordering a tow. - (ij) "Parking lot" means any place, lot, parcel, yard, structure, building or enclosure used in whole or in part for storing or parking five or more motor vehicles. - "Private property" means any real property that is not public property. - (I) "Private Property Impound" (or "PPI") means a nonconsensual tow from private property upon authorization of the property owner. - (km) "Property owner" means: - (I) the owner or lessee of the private property or public property; - (II) a person who has been authorized in writing to act as an authorized agent for the property owner or lessee of the private property or public property; or - (III) a federal, state, county, municipal, or other government entity that is the owner or lessee of the private property or public property, or such entity's employees responsible for such property. - (In) "Public property" means any real property having its title, ownership, use, or possession held by the federal government; this state; or any county, municipality, or other governmental entity of this state. - (o) "Recovery" means winching, hoisting, up-righting, removing, or otherwise relocating a vehicle when the vehicle is found in such a location, state or position in which it could not be removed from the location, state or position using only the vehicle's own power, even if it were in complete operating condition.
-Waiting and site clean-up time are included in recovery services. - (p) "Towing" is the act of transporting a motor vehicle or trailer on or behind a tow truck. - (mg) "Tow truck" means a motor vehicle specially designed or equipped for transporting another motor vehicle by means of winches, cables, pulleys, or other equipment for towing, pulling, or lifting such other motor vehicle from one place to another. - (Pr) "Towing carrier" means a motor carrier that provides, as one of its primary functions, the towing of motor vehicles by use of a tow truck and may also provide storage of towed vehicles.
+- (j) "Parking lot" means any place, lot, parcel, yard, structure, building or enclosure used in whole or in part for storing or parking five or more motor vehicles. - (kn) "Private property" means any real property that is not public property. - (lo) "Private Property Impound" (or "PPI") means a nonconsensual tow from private property upon authorization of the property owner. - (mp) "Property owner" means: - (I) the owner or lessee of the private property or public property; - (II) a person who has been authorized in writing to act as an authorized agent for the property owner or lessee of the private property or public property; or - (III) a federal, state, county, municipal, or other government entity that is the owner or lessee of the private property or public property, or such entity's employees responsible for such property. - (ng) "Public property" means any real property having its title, ownership, use, or possession held by the federal government; this state; or any county, municipality, or other governmental entity of this state. - (er) "Recovery" means winching, hoisting, up-righting, removing, or otherwise relocating a motor vehicle when the motor vehicle is found in such a location, state or position in which it could not be removed from the location, state or position using only the motor vehicle's own power, even if it were in complete operating condition.
+Waiting and site clean-up time are included in recovery services. - (s) "Signature" means the name of the person written in his or her own handwriting or entered by that person electronically. - (t) "Tow agreement" means a written agreement between a towing carrier and a property owner authorizing the towing carrier to perform tows and meeting the minimum requirements for tow agreements set forth in subparagraph 6508(a)(I). - (pu) "Towing" is the act of transporting a motor vehicle or trailer on or behind a tow truck. - (qv) "Tow truck" means a motor vehicle specially designed or equipped for transporting another motor vehicle by means of winches, cables, pulleys, or other equipment for towing, pulling, or lifting such other motor vehicle from one place to another. - (Fw) "Towing carrier" means a motor carrier that provides, as one of its primary functions, the towing of motor vehicles by use of a tow truck and may also provide storage of towed motor vehicles.

-- (es) "Towing carrier permit" means the permit issued by the Commission to a towing carrier pursuant to § 40-10.1-401, C.R.S. - (t) "Towing facility" means any place used for the storage of motor vehicles or records in conjunction with the operations of a towing carrier. - (u) "Trailer" means any wheeled vehicle, without motive power, which is designed to be drawn by a motor vehicle and to carry its cargo load wholly, or in part, upon its own structure and that is generally and commonly used to carry and transport property over the public highways.
+- (sx) "Towing carrier permit" means the permit issued by the Commission to a towing carrier pursuant to § 40-10.1-401, C.R.S. - (ty) "Towing facility" means any place used for the storage of motor vehicles or records in conjunction with the operations of a towing carrier. - (HZ) "Trailer" means any wheeled vehicle, without motive power, which is designed to be drawn by a motor vehicle and to carry its cargo load wholly, or in part, upon its own structure and that is generally and commonly used to carry and transport property over the public highways. - (aa) "VIN" means the unique vehicle identification number used to identify a motor vehicle. - 6502.
+[Reserved]. - 6503.
+Towing Carrier Permit Application. - (a) In addition to completing the Commission-prescribed permit application form available on the Commission's website, a person must: - (I) pay an application fee of \$150.00; - (II) cause to be filed the required proof of financial responsibility; and - (III) pay the required annual fees or, if applicable, shall be in compliance with the UCR Agreement.

-6502.
-[Reserved].

-6503.
-Permit Application.

-- (a) In addition to the Commission-prescribed application form, a person must-: - (I) pay an application fee of \$150.00; - (II) cause to be filed the required proof of financial responsibility; and - (III) pay the required annual fees or, if applicable, shall be in compliance with the UCR Agreement.